phderome/mini-FIX-parse/README.md

 working at a second phase
 - lots of FIX tags are not specified
 - multiple versions of FIX protocol should be handled
 - Administrative messages are not supported but are essential (Logon, Logout, retransmission requests, etc...).
-This could be viewed as a FIX engine feature rather than a parser
+This should be viewed as a FIX engine feature rather than a parser as we would now be dealing with protocol logic